Introduction: Setting the Stage and Roadmap of the Article

 Finally, regional bodies like the European Union demonstrate the depth of integration possible when economic interdependence, legal harmonization, and supranational institutions combine to lock in peace and cooperation among erstwhile rivals.
 These examples show how institutions and shared norms can convert potential conflict into sustained collaboration, illustrating the practical power of liberalism in today’s interconnected world.

-Realism vs. Liberalism: Comparison and Contestation
+Realism vs Liberalism: Comparison and Contestation

-Theoretical Differences
+Theoretical Differences in Realism vs Liberalism

 Impact on Policy-Making